Coal Phase Out

 Phasing out coal is the low-hanging fruit when it comes to scaling up emission reductions in Europe in line with the Paris Agreement.
 We therefore need to make this a priority in every European country.

 But the speed at which coal plants are closed down is not at all sufficient.
 The rate at which coal emissions must fall every year needs to triple to 8% in order to be in line with keeping global average temperature rise below 2 degrees (see Report: End of an era).
+The historical rate actually puts us on track for a 2030 coal phase-out (see chart).
+Problem is, this trend is expected to slow down as new plants were built that are still expected to operate in 2030.
 With the agreement in Paris to pursue efforts to keep temperature rise to 1.5 degrees this needs to be scaled up even more.

-The rush of building new coal-fired power plants in the EU is over (with some notable exceptions such as Poland) and has moved to South East Europe and Turkey.
-If we are to comply with what was agreed in Paris we cannot afford to build any of these proposed coal plants.
+The rush of building new coal-fired power plants in the EU is over (with some notable exceptions such as Poland), but there still is a significant amount of new coal projects in South East Europe and Turkey.
+If we are to comply with what was agreed in Paris we cannot afford to see any of these proposed coal plants built.
 South East European countries and Turkey need to turn their back on new coal projects now and start exploring the alternatives.

 The CAN Europe Secretariat works with its members and fellow NGO networks:

 - to prevent the construction of new coal power plants, opening of new mines and building of coal transport infrastructure,